 HDD are only able to go so far as 400 IO’s per second.

-The lack of moving elements and spinning disks within SSD drives, and also the recent developments in electronic interface technology have generated a considerably risk–free data file storage device, with an average failure rate of 0.5%.
+The lack of moving elements and spinning disks within SSD drives, and also the recent developments in electronic interface technology have generated a considerably risk–free data file storage device, with a common failure rate of 0.5%.

 To have an HDD drive to operate, it must spin a couple of metal disks at more than 7200 rpm, retaining them magnetically stable in the air.
 They have a substantial amount of moving components, motors, magnets and also other devices crammed in a tiny space.
 Therefore it’s no wonder that the normal rate of failure of an HDD drive varies among 2% and 5%.